-We refer eligible applications to the committee to assess against the merit criteria including an overall consideration of value with relevant money and compare it to other eligible applications.
+We refer eligible applications to the independent peer review committee to assess against the merit criteria including an overall consideration of value with relevant money and compare it to other eligible applications.

 We make grant recommendations

 We provide advice to the decision maker on the merits of each application.